MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - Abstract.
 The Crystal Isometry Principle (CRISP, first presented at MACSMIN 2021) says that any real periodic crystal (under fixed ambient conditions) is uniquely determined by the geometry of only atomic centres without atomic types such as chemical elements, charges, etc. The CRISP confirms our physical intuition saying that changing an atomic type should inevitably perturb inter-atomic interactions and hence relative atomic positions, which was experimentally verified on the Cambridge Structural Database (NeurIPS 2022, CGD 2024) and later on other databases (IUCrJ 2024, SR 2025).

-MACSMIN 2024 presented the Principle of Molecular Rigidity making a similar conclusion for molecules instead of materials: any (3D conformation of a) real molecule can be uniquely reconstructed with all atomic types from its cloud of atomic centres under rigid motion.
+MACSMIN 2024 presented the Principle of Molecular Rigidity making a similar conclusion for individual molecules instead of materials: any (3D conformation of a) real molecule can be uniquely reconstructed with all atomic types from its cloud of only atomic centres under rigid motion.
 This conclusion required complete and continuous invariants of all finite clouds of unordered points in a Euclidean space (CVPR 2023) and was verified on the databases QM9 and PDB (MATCH 2025).

-- 15.00-15.50 Daniel Widdowson (University of Liverpool, UK)
+- 15.00-15.50 Daniel Widdowson (Materials Innovation Factory, Liverpool, UK) Video (54 min)

 - Title.
 Crystal Geomap: a visualisation & comparison tool for crystals.